-Disaggregating migration data by age is essential for profiling migrant populations.
+Disaggregating migration data by age is essential for analyzing age dynamics of migrant populations.
 For child migrants, data disaggregated by age, gender and information on whether children are accompanied by a parent, family member, guardian, sponsor, or not, are particularly important to determine potential levels of vulnerability and protection needs during transit and on arrival.
 Child migrants are at risk of abuse, trafficking and exploitation, especially if they travel alone and through irregular migration pathways.
 There are several types of data sources that disaggregate migrant stocks and flows by age, although none can offer precise numbers or a full global picture.

 The United Nations Convention on the Rights of the Child (CRC) defines a child as a “human being below the age of 18”.
 However, definitions and categories used by governments which collect information at border entry points and during the asylum process vary, just as the concept of “childhood” and “adulthood” varies across cultures.

 For instance, in Europe, government policy documents use different terminology, including “child”, “minor”, “unaccompanied child”, “unaccompanied minor” and “unaccompanied migrant minor”.
 Data on child migrants may be disaggregated into those who are accompanied, such as those who travel with their family members or guardians, and travel alone, either because they are unaccompanied or because they have been separated from their family or guardian during their journey.
 Some data sources also have a category for those who are “accompanied-non-accompanied”, which means they are traveling with an adult, but the relationship with the adult is uncertain or defined by child marriage.

 According to the United Nations Department of Economic and Social Affairs (UN DESA), the estimated number of people aged 19 or under living in a country other than the one where they were born rose from 30 million in 1990 to 36 million in 2017.
 This was an increase of 21 per cent, while the total number of people (of all ages) living outside the country of their birth increased by 63.4 per cent and the total global population increased by 39.6 per cent during the same period.